Carl Wimmer: Early life, education, and law enforcement career

 Wimmer was born in 1975 in Salt Lake, Utah.
 He was raised in West Valley, Utah.
 He attended Utah Peace Officer Standards and Training and Salt Lake Community College, and has a M.S in religious and theological studies, having graduated summa cum laude from Liberty University.

 He began his career in law enforcement in 1997, at the Granite School Police department then later transferred to South Jordan police and eventually West Valley City Police Department.
 Later working and retiring from police work in Gunnison City Utah.
-He is a member of the American Center for Law and Justice and a lifetime member of the National Rifle Association (NRA).
+He is a member of the American Center for Law and Justice and a lifetime member of the National Rifle Association of America (NRA).
 He was awarded a Police Star in 2006, South Jordan Officer of the Year in 2001, and the Outstanding Service Award in 2004.
-Along with owning a small landscaping company he also was a world champion power lifter.
+Wimmer owns a small landscaping company.

+Wimmer has won WABDL World Power Lifting titles in the Law/Fire Class.